All You Need to Know About Subsidized Loans for Graduate School

 The Takeaway

 Federal subsidized loans are no longer available to graduate students.
-Though organizations like the National Association of Student Financial Aid Administrators are pushing for legislation that would reintroduce the loans.
-In the meantime, graduate students have other options, and may rely on federal unsubsidized loans, Grad PLUS Loans, loans from private lenders, or a combination of the above to help pay for school.
+In the meantime, graduate students have other options, including federal unsubsidized loans, Grad PLUS Loans, loans from private lenders, or a combination of the above to help pay for school.

 FAQ